Outcomes of Undergraduate Research Programs

 Any opinions, findings, conclusions, or recommendations expressed in these reports are those of the researchers, and do not necessarily represent the official views, opinions, or policy of the National Science Foundation.

 [ back to top ]

-E&ER is conducting an ongoing evaluation of three undergraduate research (UR) programs in the biosciences at the University of Colorado at Boulder.
+E&ER has carried out a multi-year evaluation of three undergraduate research (UR) programs in the biosciences at the University of Colorado Boulder.
 The Biological Science Initiative administers two UR programs, UROP and BURST, and partners with the NIH/HHMI Scholars Program for Diversity in the Biosciences.